Students in classroom

 Instructor: Leah Montange

-This course explores a range of the many 'theories and methods' that have animated the interdisciplinary field of American Studies.
+This course explores a range of the many ‘theories and methods’ that have animated the interdisciplinary field of American Studies.
 Students will read and discuss texts that exemplify or explain a wide variety of theoretical orientations and their associated research methods, exploring how scholars use different approaches to illuminate different kinds of questions about American experience(s).
-By analyzing the methods, history and theories of American Studies, we'll trace the invention of the field.
+By analyzing the methods, history and theories of American Studies, we’ll trace the invention of the field, emphasizing the “transnational turn” and the relationship between American Studies and ethnic studies.
+Students will gain exposure to key thinkers and frameworks that American Studies scholars draw upon, ranging from the myth and symbol school and the Birmingham School to queer theory and critiques of settler colonialism.
 This course is required for majors, but is open to all who have met the prerequisites.

-Approaches to American Studies: Asia in America (AMS312H1S)
+Approaches to American Studies: Asian-American Tech Dynamics—Interfacing Cultures (AMS312H1S)

 Topics in American Studies: Transnational America (AMS330H1S)